sam-taylor/CompCount/README.md

 The code is optimized for the IncucyteZOOM machine using the PC3 cell line.
 Individual applications may require optimization of the various parameters.

+The cell counts as well as other summary statistics are exported to summary.txt in the specified output folder.
+This can be imported into MATLAB to aggregate the cell counts by well and timepoint.

 ## Description
 This tool takes raw phase contrast (PC) and RFP images taken by the IncuCyte ZOOM system and applies a series of operations in ImageJ to identify